1j01/quick-move/ideas.md

 Could look at fuzzy matching implementations in other software, like VS Code, as well as libraries like `fuzzywuzzy` or `rapidfuzz`.

 Could maybe use `QtGui.QClipboard` instead of `pyperclip`.
 Aside from removing a dependency, it would allow targeting specific MIME types, like text/url-list which may be set by some file managers.

+Could get the selected files directly from Windows Explorer using DLL calls, either in AHK like [this implementation](http://github.com/denolfe/AutoHotkey/blob/d7fa8b42c477c186a323f8d3d98276239bff0295/lib/Explorer.ahk), or in Python using `ctypes` or `pywin32`.
+This would completely avoid messing with the clipboard and make it more robust.
+(I haven't looked for a Python implementation yet, but someone's probably done it.
+Regardless, an LLM can probably translate the code.)

+Could also use Windows' native move action for handling conflicts and errors, either in AHK like [this implementation](https://github.com/denolfe/AutoHotkey/blob/d7fa8b42c477c186a323f8d3d98276239bff0295/lib/ShellFileOperation.ahk), or in Python using `ctypes` or `pywin32`.

+Could support automatically moving selected files to a new folder when a folder is created with Ctrl+Shift+N in Windows Explorer by listening for Ctrl+Shift+N, recording the selected files, waiting for Enter, recording the selected folder, and (after checking that it's really a single empty folder) moving the files to that folder.
+Of course the Ctrl+Shift+X workflow should be mostly as efficient, typing a folder name to create through the Quick Move dialog, but I feel like this is just how Ctrl+Shift+N should work, so it would be nice to (optionally) make it so.